 (3) Negative Notice Orders:

-(A) With the exception of filings listed in Rule 9007-1(e), orders on negative notice motions should be submitted by the movant after the objection deadline has passed.
+(A) With the exception of filings listed in Rule 9007-1(f), orders on negative notice motions should be submitted by the movant after the objection deadline has passed.

-(B) Prior to submitting an Order for a filing under Local Rule 9007-1(d), the submitting party shall file on the docket a Declaration in Support of Entry of Order using Local Form 4 as set forth in Local Rule 9007-1(d).
+(B) Prior to submitting an Order for a filing under Local Rule 9007-1(e), the submitting party shall file on the docket a Declaration in Support of Entry of Order using Local Form 5 as set forth in Local Rule 9007-1(e).